naru-T/RstudioServer_on_Colab/README.md

 # How to launch Rstudio-server on Google Colab?
 1. Open Rstudio_server.ipynb on Colab
 2. Run all codes one by one.
 You need the ngrok API token.
-Some other actions such as google account authorization are required.
+3. The "rstudio" is created.
+The password should be defined by user.
-3. Launch the ngrok produced weblink. vscode-server will be launched.
+4. Launch the ngrok produced weblink.
+Rstudio-server will be launched.

 # Note
-At this moment, the rstudio server does not accept the root user.
+The rstudio server does not accept the root user.
 To access google drive, the "googledrive" package should be installed.